 Ask a Question

 If you do not pay your deposit on time, the contract will be void (this is a legal part of the exchange of contracts).
 It is important purchasers prepare themselves carefully for the payment of the deposit.
-Fund transfers may be limited to a set amount so confirm with your bank you are able to transfer the full amount of the deposit well before auction day.
+Fund transfers may be limited to a set amount, so confirm with your bank you are able to transfer the full amount of the deposit well before auction day, or before you intend to bid if in Best offer (the first phase of the auction).
 Your bank may be able to change your limit for a one off transaction if your limit is below the required amount.

 What about financial ability to purchase?

 When the hammer falls at an auction, a contract is formed between vendor and purchaser.
 This means that the vendor and purchaser are duty-bound to complete the contract.
 It is absolutely vital purchasers place themselves in a position to settle the sale.
 Diligent purchasers should arrange and have finance approved prior to the fall of the hammer.
 It is worth noting that failure to settle a property may result in you losing your deposit or being sued for 10% of the purchase price and any other losses suffered by the vendor.Ask a Question

 A bid increment is the minimum amount the offer must increase by each time someone bids.

 Best Offer has no mandated bid increment as no bidder is aware of the amount the last bidder has offered.

 During final call, the minimum bid increment is $5,000.
 The Auction Display Box will display ‘minimum bid’: this tells you the current bid, plus the bid increment so you know what to bid next.
 You may bid above the minimum bid amount displayed at any time, but never below it.
 During first, second and third call (within final call), the minimum bid increment will drop to $1,000.Ask a Question